anders-s-olsen/PCMM/README.md

     - `options['max_iter']` (defaults to 1e6) Maximum number of estimation loop iterations
     - `options['max_repl_inner']` (defaults to 1) Number of independent replications to choose the best estimate from.
 - `params` (defaults to None) Parameter set from which to start model estimation (e.g., a lower-rank equivalent of the model)
-- `suppress_output` (defaults to False) Whether to write estimated log-likelihood for each iteration
+- `suppress_output` (defaults to False) Whether to print estimated log-likelihood for each iteration
 - `samples_per_sequence` (defaults to 0) Only for HMM - the number of samples in each sequence.
 Can be either an integer or a list of integers.
 If zero, it corresponds to all data being the same sequence.

 The test script requires the estimated parameters as well as input: